graze/blog/_posts/2014-11-13-how-to-network-your-way-to-work.md

+---
+title: "How to network your way to work"
+---

 ### One candidate's experience of Silicon Milkroundabout...

 In todayâ€™s post, Razel Villanueva, Interaction Designer, explains how she networked her way into graze at Silicon Milkroundabout May 2014â€¦